microsoft/z3guide/website/docs/09 - Sequences.md

 and the full combination of lengths and sequences
 (and regular expressions) is not decidable anyway.
-In Z3, strings are a special case of sequences, and for the case of Unicode strings, and regular expressions over Unicode strings seeks to implement the
+In Z3, strings are a special case of sequences, and for the case of Unicode strings, and regular expressions over Unicode strings seeks to implement the [SMTLIB2 standard](http://smtlib.cs.uiowa.edu/theories-UnicodeStrings.shtml).
-<a href="http://smtlib.cs.uiowa.edu/theories-UnicodeStrings.shtml"> SMTLIB2 standard</a>.

 *TBDs*